Great Rose Bowl Hoax: Planning

 The students broke into the Cal State Long Beach dorm rooms where the Washington cheerleaders were staying and removed a single instruction sheet from a bedroom.
 They printed copies and altered each page by hand.
 On New Year's Eve, three of the "Fiendish Fourteen" reentered the cheerleaders' dorm building and replaced the stack of old sheets with the new.

-Some of the helpers were: Michael Lampton, later an astronaut; Reg Clemens, a consultant for research-and-development company Sandia Labs; Lon Bell, chief executive of Amerigon Inc.; Harry Keller, CEO of Smart Science Education Inc.; and Allen Berman, project manager at JPL.
+Some of the helpers were: Michael Lampton, later an astronaut; Reg Clemens, who became a consultant for research-and-development company Sandia Labs; Lon Bell, later chief executive of Amerigon Inc.; Harry Keller, later CEO of Smart Science Education Inc.; and Allen Berman, later a project manager at the Jet Propulsion Laboratory.

 Execution

 At halftime on January 2, 1961, the Washington card stunt was executed as the Caltech students had hoped.
 NBC cameras panned to the section raising the flip-cards as they uneventfully displayed the first eleven designs.

 The twelfth design modified the design of a husky into that of a beaver (Caltech's mascot) but was subtle enough that the audience did not notice.

 The thirteenth design called for the word Washington in script to gradually appear from left to right (starting with the capital "W"), but it ran backwards (with the small letter "n" appearing first).
 Other sources say that the routine intended to spell out HUSKIES, but that it had been altered to spell out SEIKSUH.
 Regardless, it was dismissed as a simple mistake.

 The fourteenth design, however, was an unmistakable prank.
 CALTECH was displayed in big block letters on a white background.